megastef/node-spm/README.md

 // create client, automatically log node.js memory and CPU usage every 30 seconds, 0 disables intervall transmission var spmcm = new SPM(token, 30000)
-// or collect process information when you need it ... spmcm.collectProcessMetrics()
+//  collect process information when you need it ... spmcm.collectProcessMetrics()
 // or log your custom metrics, relevant for your application spmcm.add (new Date().getTime(), 'user.active',232,'server=server1')